“We are taught to take care of our uniforms, vehicle, equipment, etc. It’s about time we learn to take care of ourselves and each other.”

 - Law Enforcement suicides occur at twice the rate of line-of-duty deaths resulting from felonious action

-AND a recent study at Radford University found that:
+AND a recent study at the University of Buffalo found that:

 - Law Enforcement Officers had a much higher mortality rate from cancer and heart disease

-- A Law Enforcement Officer’s life expectancy is 12 years shorter than civilian counterparts, 5 years shorter following retirement (John M. Violante, et al @RU)
+- A Law Enforcement Officer’s life expectancy is significantly shorter than civilian counterparts (John M. Violante, et al @ University of Buffalo)